 Communion Sunday: This coming Sunday, August 2nd, is Communion Sunday.
 WorshipLive participants who wish to participate be sure to have your choice of elements with you as you tune in.

-We have begun our parking lot expansion project!
+Projects: Our parking lot expansion project continues!
 The existing parking lot can be used at this time, but please take note of your surroundings as the terrain has changed.

 Because we're given so much, we want to give back.
-Below are the local mission our church community organizes or participates in:
+Below are the local missions our church community organizes or participates in:

 Micah's Backpack addresses hunger issues by partnering with local schools to provide direct assistance to students each weekend in Washington County.
 This year we continue to have over 1000 children who are taken care of by various Washington County organizations, including Zion Church.
 We can do more together than we can alone!!